h0x0er/h0x0er.github.io/docs/experiences.md

 - Responsible for `R&D` of eBPF-based solutions for Linux based CI/CD environments.
 Capable of
     - Runtime monitoring of `network-activity, process-activity and file-operations activity`.
-    - Runtime policy-enforcement at DNS and IP-layer to prevent exfiltration of information.
+    - Runtime policy-enforcement at DNS and IP-level to prevent exfiltration of information.

 - Leading the `R&D of eBPF based armour` to detect/protect security-agents from tampering attacks.